ADGEfficiency/adgefficiency.github.io/_posts/2019-04-25-machine-learning-in-energy.md

 AlphaGo stands in contrast to Deep Blue, the computer that solved chess with a 1996 victory over Garay Kasparov.
 All of Deep Blue's intelligence originated from a team of programmers and chess Grandmasters, who handcrafted moves into the machine.
 Contrast this to the supervision that AlphaGo used - learning by playing itself at the game of Go.

 DeepMind (the London lab behind AlphaGo) then introduced AlphaZero, which beat the previous version 100-0.
-This version never relied on a dataset of human expert moves, and learnt entirely from adversarial self-play.
+This version never relied on a dataset of human expert moves, and learned entirely from adversarial self-play.

-# Why is machine learning so hot right now?
+# Why is Machine Learning So Hot Right Now?

 Each of these three branches is undergoing a tremendous period of performance, research activity and hype.
 Fundamental to all of this improvement is deep learning - the use of multiple layer neural networks as complex function approximators.